rocket-turtle/xray-rails/README.md

 ## Current Support

-Xray is intended for Rails 3.1+ and Ruby 1.9+.
+Xray is intended for Rails 6.1+ and Ruby 3.1+.

-So far, Xray can reveal:

-  * Rails views and partials
+It can reveal Rails views and partials
-  * Javascript templates if using the asset pipeline with the .jst extension

 ## Installation